 You can store values in any currency, although your database will need a single "primary" currency.

 A percentage value, e.g. 5%.
 Like number fields, it's possible to set a maximum number of decimal places for percent fields.
 In Beacon, the percentage is stored as a whole number: "45 = 45%

 A checkbox.
-In other systems, this may be referred to as a "boolean" field, which can be a little confusing.
-Just to clarify - the below values are interchangable:
+Can be checked or unchecked.
+In other systems, this may be referred to as a "boolean" field.

 A place in the world, usually used for addresses.
 For location fields, the following sub-fields can be entered:

 - Address line two